Anoin12/profile-card/README.md

-# 🧙‍♀️HNG 13 Frontend Wizards — Stage 0 Task: Build a Testable Profile Card
+# 🧙‍♀️HNG 13 Frontend Wizards: Build a Testable Profile Card

 Welcome to my **Stage 0 submission** 🎉
 This project is a **responsive, accessible, and testable Profile Card** built entirely with **semantic HTML, modern CSS, and vanilla JavaScript**.